Alternative to Private Foundations

 With the ability to name successor advisors, donors can use the DAF to train children and grandchildren in philanthropy.
 By naming one or two advisors on the account while involving other family members in the process of recommending grants, the donor can ensure a lasting legacy.
 Some donors, mindful of avoiding sibling rivalry, elect to establish multiple accounts, each with one family member as advisor.

 What if you or your client has an existing private foundation?
-Perhaps you or your client was highly motivated and active in grantmaking during the early years, but now it is a struggle to meet the annual deadline for distributions to avoid hefty penalties.
+Perhaps you or your client was highly motivated and active in grantmaking during the early years, but now struggle to meet the annual deadline for distributions.
 Or perhaps you or your client is a successive generation trustee of a family foundation.
 The successive generation trustee may not share his or her parents’ mission and/or he or she may be at odds with siblings in executing the foundation’s charitable goals.

 A private foundation may terminate its status under IRC section 507(b)(1)(A) by distributing all its net assets to a public charity that has been in existence for a continuous period of at least 60 months before the distribution.
 Founded in 1953 and operating continuously throughout the six decades since, BCF certainly meets the 60 month criteria.
 Furthermore, pursuant to ruling 2003-13, there is no requirement to notify the IRS and no termination tax.
 Thus, it is neither difficult nor costly at the federal level to transfer the assets of and terminate the status of the private foundation.
 Care must be taken, however, to comply with any and all state requirements for transfer of assets and dissolution of entity and to avoid missing the annual distribution requirement during the termination process.